-Regardless of how long you’ve been writing or publishing books, I’ll bet you’re making at least three of the Top 10 mistakes I see often at author websites.
+Regardless of how long you’ve been writing or publishing books, I’ll bet you’re making at least three of the Top 10 author website mistakes I see often.

 Fortunately, most of these mistakes have a quick, easy fix.
 Use this checklist as you review your own site.